Marcus-UK/CV/README.md

 **Who I Am**

 I am a former inhabitant of the world of tech support who has seen the light and decided to learn to code with Makers Academy.
 In my past life, I was highy adept at using problem solving skills to help customers get to grips with their software.
-I'm now looking to use those skills to produce great code.
+I'm now hoping to put those skills to good use as a junior developer.

 ## Skills